jrgfogh/small_wrappers/README.md

 # Small C++ Wrapper Classes

-The classes in this library make it easier to enforce envariants in larger classes.
+The classes in this library make it easier to enforce invariants in larger classes.
 None of them serve a business need directly, but they all make it easier to write classes that do.

 ## `propagate_const<PointerType>`